zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 Ways for the collective to sense its own state and adjust.
 Without feedback, error compounds; coherence degrades.

 **6. REPAIR CAPACITY:**
-Means for addressing rupture—conflict resolution, reconciliation, restoration.
+Means for addressing rupture, conflict resolution, reconciliation, restoration.
 Without repair, every breach becomes permanent.

 **7. EVOLUTIONARY CAPACITY:**
 Means for the collective to change without fragmenting.
 Without evolution, the collective either stagnates or shatters.